 Diwali – or Deepavali, the “festival of light” – is an annual Indian festival celebrated each autumn.
 It is by far the biggest and brightest festival in the Motherland.
 Diwali as important to Indians as Christmas is to the west.
 The occasion literally illumines the entire nation with its Divine brilliance!

 Diwali originated as a harvest festival that signified the final harvest of the year before winter.
 The festival, which coincides with the Hindu New Year, celebrates new beginnings and the victory of truth over untruth.

-Diwali is celebrated by Hindus, Jains, and Sikhs to honour various historical events, stories and myths – yet they all symbolize the victory of light over darkness, Truth over ignorance, good over evil – and hope over despair.
+Diwali is celebrated by Hindus, Jains, and Sikhs to honour various historical events, stories and myths – yet they all symbolize the victory of light over dark, Truth over ignorance, good over evil – and hope over despair.

-The festival arrangements and ceremonies typically take place over five days with the main festival night of Diwali meeting with the darkest, new moon night of the Hindu Lunisolar month Kartika.
+The festival arrangements and ceremonies typically take place over five days with the main festival night of Diwali meeting with the darkest, new moon night of the Hindu Lunisolar month of Kartika.

 This article was originally published for Salt Spring Malas.